Yubico/webauthn-sign-kem-extensions/README.md

   to signing key handles to use for each credential.
   Only applicable during assertions when `allowCredentials` is not empty.

-  This input is OPTIONAL during registration ceremonies if the `genKey` input is also set, and REQUIRED during authentication ceremonies.
+  This input is OPTIONAL during registration ceremonies if the `generateKey` input is also set, and REQUIRED during authentication ceremonies.

 ```